 - Q 19.2: How can I make an Award booking for a Fare that I have found using the KVS Tool?

 - A: Please contact the Frequent Flyer Programme for the account that you will be redeeming from (or use their website if it supports your itinerary).
 For tips on dealing with Agents, please see http://Help.KVSTool.com/#AgentSaysNo

 - Q 20: The prices quoted via the Fares Methods - are they inclusive of taxes/fees/surcharges?

 - Q: How can I calculate taxes/fees/surcharges?

 - A: Fares do not include any taxes, as they will depend on the exact routing, etc. Fares shown may or may not include fuel and other surcharges, depending on the carrier, system used, and the way in which the fares filed by the carrier.

-To calculate taxes and surcharges for a specific fare via ITA, please follow the instructions for the [ITA Query Builder] in the Additional Features section above.
+To calculate taxes and surcharges for a specific fare via ITA, please follow the instructions for the [ITA Query Builder] Feature.